incaseCamels/googleChrome/README.md

 Nevertheless, with zero-days being prevalent lately, it's a good idea to update Chrome as soon as possible, but it's a good practice not to open HTML files and the like from weird emails, and try to stick to vanilla internet surfing unless using some form of up to date sandbox.

 Perhaps other controls such as web filtering proxies and Microsoft's exploit guards will help prevent exploitation of Chrome success of zero-days, but it's good to have depth.

+Using this as a scheduled job, shouldn't be ran every minute.
+I'd suggest evert few hours or so.